mactul/powermake/tutorials/03-multiple-targets/README.md

 powermake.run("my_project", build_callback=on_build, args_parsed=args_parsed)
 ```

-And finally, we can call `powermake.run` with the Namespace of parsed args.
+And finally, we can call `powermake.run` with the Namespace of parsed arguments.

 Most of the time you will need to use boolean arguments (with `action="store_true"`).
 Obviously you can also have different type of arguments.
-You can't really have positional arguments because those are already all used by PowerMake for the test callback but you can do almost anything you want with named arguments.
+You can't really have positional arguments because those are already all used by PowerMake for the test callback, but you can do almost anything you want with named arguments.

 > [!TIP]
 > Avoid using single letter arguments for future-proof makefiles because you have a high risk to have a conflict with a future version of PowerMake.
-> To be perfectly future-proof, a good practice might be to prefix each of your arg with a name of your own.
+> To be perfectly future-proof, a good practice might be to prefix each of your argument with a name of your own.
 For example if the program you're compiling is called zorglub, a custom argument might be `--zb-enable-something`.

 If you want to know everything you can do with the command line, please refer to the [argparse documentation](https://docs.python.org/3/library/argparse.html); however this documentation might not be very easy to read so here are some common examples: